hbc/NGS_Data_Analysis_Summer2016/sessionIV/lessons/01_Salifish.md

 ```

- The first two columns are self-explanatory, the next three are measures of transcript abundance.
-The effective length represents, <enter definition here>.
-The Transcripts per Million quantification number is computed as described in [1](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC2820677/), and is meant as an estimate of the number of transcripts, per million observed transcripts, originating from each isoform.
-Its benefit over the F/RPKM measure is that it is independent of the mean expressed transcript length.
+ The first two columns are self-explanatory, the name of the transcript and the length of the transcript in base pairs (bp).
+The effective length is represents, <enter definition here> and is used in computing the TPM value.
+The TPM, or Transcripts per Million is a normalization method as described in [1](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC2820677/), and is meant as an estimate of the number of transcripts, per million observed transcripts, originating from each isoform.
+It's benefit over the F/RPKM measure is that it is independent of the mean expressed transcript length.
 The NumReads column lists the total number of reads that were counted for that transcript.

+## Running Sailfish on multiple samples

-We just ran Sailfish on a single sample (and keep in mind a subset of the original data).
-To obtain meaningful results we need to run this on all samples for the full dataset.
-To do so, we will create a script and submit it as a job to Orchestra. <MENTION USE OF BOOTSTRAPS FOR SLEUTH>
+We just ran Sailfish on a single sample (and keep in mind a subset of chr1 from the original data).
+To obtain meaningful results we need to run this on **all samples for the full dataset**.
+To do so, we will create a script and submit it as a job to Orchestra.

+Open up a script in `vim`:

+	$ vim sailfish_all_samples.lsf

+Let's start with our shebang line followed by all BSUB directives:

 ```
 #!/bin/bash